RN, BSN, IBCLC

 Debbie Murai is a Registered Nurse and an International Board Certified Lactation Consultant (IBCLC).
-Debbie completed her lactation consultant training and certification at the University of California, San Diego, including clinical training at St. Joseph Hospital of Orange on the Mother/Baby Unit and at the Mother/Baby Assessment Center.
+Debbie completed her lactation consultant training and certification at the University of California, San Diego.
 She holds a Bachelors of Science in Nursing from San Diego State University.

 Debbie lives in North San Diego County with her husband Mark, their youngest son Miles, and their dog, Yumiko.
 She enjoys spending time with her family, traveling, gardening, and knitting.